 One of my neighbour, a young engineer, told me that he and his colleagues planned to take a look at the square on the eve of June 4, but were repeatedly urged to leave by people on the way.
 He followed the advice and returned home but his colleague, a technician at a workshop, insisted to go there to watch the “show”.
 He was subsequently hit by a bullet in the head and died.
 This is the only death toll in the vast area of Zhongguancun as far as I know.

 Another dead incident I personally knew relates to my father’s friend who was a high school president and died of a stroke when received the news that one of the students in his school was shot.
-That boy wasn’t interested in the politics or democracy at all – he might just go there to watch the “show” as my neighbour’s colleague did.
+That boy wasn’t interested in politics or democracy at all – he might just go there to watch the “show” as my neighbour’s colleague did.

 A few months later I returned to Japan to resume my work there and was invited to a Japanese colleague’s home for dinner.
-He was a man of integrity and independent thinking, but when mentioned about the June 4 incident, he became extremely angry towards Chinese authority and showed me a [fake] videotape of the alleged massacre of the students by the military forces in the Tiananmen Square.
-I understood him feeling, and found it was very difficult to correct his false impression on the whole event since the propaganda by the overseas media were [and still are – Fish] so biased and provocative.
+He was a man of integrity and independent thinking, but when mentioned the June 4 incident, he became extremely angry towards Chinese authorities and showed me a [fake] videotape of the alleged massacre of the students by the military forces in Tiananmen Square.
+I understood his feeling, and found it very difficult to correct his false impression of the whole event since the propaganda by the overseas media were [and still are – Fish] so biased and provocative.

-Later I came to Canada and befriended with a Chinese couple running a grocery store.
-They told me that they only graduated from junior high, which made me marvel how on earth they would be able to gain permanent residency in Canada with their qualification.
+Later I came to Canada and befriended a Chinese couple running a grocery store.
+They told me that they only graduated from junior high, which made me marvel at how on earth they would be able to gain permanent residency in Canada with their qualification.
 They grinned and replied: All because of the Tiananmen Incident, basically once you claimed you were a political refugee from China, you would be rewarded with Canadian citizenship.
 Simple as that.

 第二天清晨, 我骑上自行车, 从中关村直奔城里, 先惊醒了还在入睡的父母, 得知家人都好, 就骑着自行车往天安门的方向奔去.